 Such realities can feel dystopian, especially when they’ve been with us for centuries.
-As this series—Reclaiming Control: The History and Future of Choice in our Health—examines, systems of oppression have produced and are buttressed by mainstream stories about health, bodily autonomy, and choice.
+Systems of oppression have produced and are buttressed by mainstream stories about health, bodily autonomy, and choice.
 Who deserves good health?
 How is healthcare designed and delivered?
 What is our individual and collective right to a healthcare system that enables true healing?

-Until recently, people seeking to answer these questions worked off outdated scripts about race, sex, gender, ability, sexual orientation, class, and more.
-However—as we’ve explored in the series—organizers, healers, and other change agents have long lifted up counter-narratives of health and healthcare.
-By building power to hold healthcare institutions accountable, designing alternative healing models, decolonizing medical education, and much more, they are imagining health systems that center the wisdom of Black and Brown communities, generate sustainable abundance for people and the planet, and enshrine people’s right to choose what they seek for their own minds and bodies.
+Until recently, people seeking to answer these questions worked off of outdated scripts about race, sex, gender, ability, sexual orientation, class, and more.
+However, organizers, healers, and other change agents have long lifted up counternarratives of health and healthcare.
+By building power to hold healthcare institutions accountable, designing alternative healing models, decolonizing medical education, and much more, they are imagining health systems that center the wisdom of Black, Brown, and Indigenous communities, generate sustainable abundance for people and the planet, and enshrine people’s right to choose what they seek for their own minds and bodies.

-A 2021 brief published by the American Public Health Association, the de Beaumont Foundation, and the National Collaborative for Health Equity highlights that our brains utilize stories and images to create meaning and shape what we perceive to be “true, possible, and good.
-[Narratives] are central to the development of our worldview and the values we hold sacred… creat[ing] the scaffolding under which we co-create the systems and structures that govern our lives and influence our access to resources and our collective health and well-being.”
+A 2021 brief published by the American Public Health Association, the de Beaumont Foundation, and the National Collaborative for Health Equity highlights our brain’s ability to use stories and images to create meaning and shape what we perceive to be “true, possible, and good.
+[Narratives] are central to the development of our worldview and the values we hold sacred . . . creat[ing] the scaffolding under which we co-create the systems and structures that govern our lives and influence our access to resources and our collective health and well-being.”1

 Transforming our stories, then, is fundamental to creating liberatory systems that center autonomy.
 Without such transformation, we default to stories we’ve been told.
-This may be why literature depicts plenty of healthcare dystopias but offers few imaginations of a better way, and even fewer acknowledgments of the rich ancestral healing traditions that existed long before the birth of modern medicine.
+This may be why literature depicts plenty of healthcare dystopias but offers few imaginings of a better way—and even fewer acknowledgments of the rich ancestral healing traditions that existed long before the birth of modern medicine.

-One example of how a singular story can cause unintended consequences is the body mass index (BMI), which came in the 20th century to be seen as a key indicator of overall health status.
+One example of how a singular story can cause unintended consequences is the body mass index (BMI), which in the twentieth century came to be seen as a key indicator of overall health status.
 Far from a neutral standard, BMI was developed in the 1800s, when racism was deeply embedded in health science.
-The standard height and weight that serve as the foundation for BMI assessment were based on an unrepresentative sample of white European men.
-Furthermore, such assessments were never intended to measure individual body fat or health, but to serve as a population-level statistic.
-Nonetheless, a person’s BMI can impact the medical advice they receive, their access to treatments, their insurance coverage, and more.
-This can cause enormous harm and, indeed, worsen long-term health outcomes, particularly those of people already facing discrimination in the healthcare system.
+The standard height and weight that serve as the foundation for BMI assessment were based on an unrepresentative sample of white European men.2 Furthermore, such assessments were never intended to measure individual body fat or health but to serve as a population-level statistic.3 Nonetheless, a person’s BMI can impact the medical advice they receive, their access to treatments, their insurance coverage, and more.
+This can cause enormous harm, including worsening long-term health outcomes—particularly those of people already facing discrimination in the healthcare system.4

 “What are the narratives about how we get to change and liberation?
 That is often systems work, structures work.
-It is not, a lot of the time [about] internal work, nor doing both at once.
-One [concept] that has always stuck with me and been foundational to my approach is from adrienne maree brown, this idea that we can only create a future as whole as we are,” Holaday explains.
-Participants in this process often describe feeling heard.
+It is not, a lot of the time, [about] internal work, nor doing both at once.
+One [concept] that has always stuck with me and been foundational to my approach is from adrienne maree brown, this idea that we can only create a future as whole as we are,”6 Holaday explains.7 Participants in the graphic recording process often describe feeling heard.
 Recognizing that those with marginalized identities often face reprisals for stating their opinions, participants have the option to request confidentiality or correct the record.
 The visual artifacts of these sessions are used to spur further dialogue and are integrated into future justice work.